 Intelligencia GraphQL API Reference

 Welcome to the Intelligencia API.
-This API provides data regarding clinical programs which are in active development (otherwise called ongoing programs) in Oncology and parts of CNS and I&I (Immunology/Inflammation).
+This API provides data regarding clinical programs which are in active development (otherwise called ongoing programs).
 Specifically, Intelligencia’s data is structured around the following main entities:

 • Program Characteristics: Program characteristics are all the defining characteristics of a clinical program beyond its drug(s)/intervention(s), indication, primary sponsor and adjuvant value.
 It includes information that describes the program’s patient population, for example line of treatment, stage of disease, molecular characterization, age, sex, smoking status and previous treatments.

 • Clinical Trial: A clinical trial is a research study conducted in humans which assesses a treatment or a medical intervention.
-Intelligencia’s database includes interventional, industry-led clinical trials which are FDA-tracked and part of ongoing clinical programs.
 A trial may be linked to more than one program for example when a) a trial tests the same drugs/interventions in multiple indications (Basket Trial), b) a trial tests different drugs/interventions in the same indication (Umbrella Trial), c) a trial that tests multiple subsets of the same indication (e.g subsets of breast cancer), or multiple patient groups under the same indication.
 Note that a trial can be both basket and umbrella, namely it can test multiple different drug therapies in multiple indications.

 • Clinical Trial Arm: A trial arm describes the different groupings of the trial’s patients based on the administered drug(s)/intervention(s).
 Any difference in drug(s)/intervention(s) administered to a patient, be it a different drug, a different combination of drugs, a different dose or even a different treatment schedule constitutes a separate arm.